-I'm a graphic designer and photographer, originally from Hangzhou, China, currently based in Boston, USA.
+Hi, I’m Mark.
+I'm a graphic designer and photographer, originally from Hangzhou, China, currently based in New York City, USA.

-My works are deeply inspired by the diversity of cultures, people, and places of this world, and greatly shaped by my travel experiences and my personal quest to become a polyglot.
+My work is deeply inspired by my cross-cultural background, curiosity for this world, and my personal quest to become a polyglot.

 Many of my design work investigates the relationship between language, culture, and design.
 Working with typography and calligraphy, I explore the translation and interpretation between different languages and cultures, both literally and visually.
 I seek to use design as a tool to help break linguistic and cultural barriers, and to promote cross-cultural communication in this globalized world.